BeyondThe5D/Retrofiy/README.md

 - Pause, chat and backpack buttons on top bar
 - Health bar changes colour when lowered
 - Leaderstats
+- Display names on playerlist in alphabetical order

 (List will probably get better with more updates!)